 Simply put, these are the objectives of MRP:

-- To maintain minimum required stock in the store
+- To maintain minimum required stock

 - To ensure raw materials are available for production and finished goods are ready for delivery on time